 Training in current good manufacturing practice (CGMP) shall be conducted by qualified individuals on a continuing basis and with sufficient frequency to assure that employees remain familiar with CGMP requirements applicable to them.

-But while a training matrix can help avoid these problems, a company that relies on a training matrix inside a paper/spreadsheet-based learning management system (LMS) or quality management system (QMS) is at a disadvantage.
+A training matrix can help avoid these problems, yes, but a company that relies on a training matrix inside a paper/spreadsheet-based learning management system (LMS) or quality management system (QMS) is at a disadvantage.
 In fact, FDA compliance issues is one of the top signs your training matrix just isn't working.

-When new sites and employees are added, the amount of standard operating procedures (SOPs) increases exponentially.
+When new sites and employees are added, the amount of SOPs increases exponentially.
 And when SOPs increase, so does the complexity of the matrix, causing problems down the road.
-An Excel spreadsheet simply can’t handle a training matrix of that complexity.
+An Excel spreadsheet simply can’t handle a training matrix of that complexity, nor can it provide real-time updates.

 An eLMS is a software application that helps deliver, track, and report on the completion of training materials in order for employees, and the parent company, to meet compliance standards.